 Your body needs to maintain a certain blood sugar level at all times, whether you’re in ketosis or not.

-However, your body is totally capable of making the small amount of glucose it needs to function without you scarfing down 15 cookies to give it that sugar.
+However, your body is capable of making the small amount of glucose it needs to function without you eating 15 cookies to give it that sugar.

-When you cut carbs and sugar from your diet via a ketogenic diet or intermittent fasting, your body panics and looks for glucose everywhere.
-First, it will deplete your glycogen (glucose) stores because they’re the easiest backup source.
+When you cut carbs and sugar from your diet via a ketogenic diet or intermittent fasting, your body panics and looks for glucose — it will deplete your glycogen (glucose) stores because they’re the most accessible backup source.

-But then your body (specifically, your liver) can actually turn to other non-glucose energy sources to create the glucose it wants (since you’re not providing it via your diet).
+Your body (specifically, your liver) can then turn to other non-glucose energy sources to create the glucose it wants since you’re not providing it via your diet.

 That process is called gluconeogenesis, and it’s not as intimidating as it sounds.

-Your body actually needs some glucose to function.
+Your body needs some amount of glucose to function.
 So, even though you’re intentionally limiting carbs on a keto diet, your body’s first instinct is to protect you from glucose starvation.